David-Jing/AutoPPTMaker/README.md

 ### 2.2 Main Application

-The main application can be executed via:
+After navigating to the AutoPPTMaker subfolder, the main application can be executed via:
 ```
-poetry run python .\AutoPPTMaker\SlideMaker.py
+poetry run python SlideMaker.py
 ```

 ## 3. Project Export